IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

 | Cluster URL           | https://kubernetes.default.svc                        |
 | Namespace             | openshift-gitops                                      |

-Besides the basic information, when filling in the form, you can also update the following install parameters that are commonly used to customize the install behavior.
+You can also update the following parameters to customize the install behavior.

 | Parameter                             | Type   | Default Value      | Description
 | ------------------------------------- |--------|--------------------|-------------